wso2-extensions/esb-connector-googlespreadsheet/README.md

 1. Get a clone or download the source from [github](https://github.com/wso2-extensions/esb-connector-googlespreadsheet).
 2. Run the following Maven command from the `esb-connector-googlespreadsheet` directory: `mvn clean install`.
-3. Google Spreadsheet connector zip will be created under `esb-connector-googlespreadsheet/target` directory.
+3. The Google Spreadsheet connector zip file is created in the `esb-connector-googlespreadsheet/target` directory.

 ## How You Can Contribute